How To Become A Welding Inspector?

 Competitive Salary

 Welding inspectors typically earn a good salary, with the average salary for welding inspectors in the United States being around $60,000 per year.
+According to ZipRecruiter, the average salary in the United States is around $66,492/year as of December 2024.
 However, this salary can vary depending on factors such as experience, location, and industry.
 Welding inspectors who work in the oil and gas industry, for example, may earn more than those who work in construction.

 Career Advancement Opportunities